VRage/SkosShopper/README.md

 License
 =======
-Copyright 2014 Arkadius Pawlak, Daniel Lung, Resit Dilek, Matthias Wildberg, Jakob Nisin
+Copyright 2014 Arkadius Pawlak, Daniel Lung, Resit Dilek, Matthias Wildberg, Jakob Nisin, Leopold Schöndorff

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.